Chocolate-Peppermint Sandwich Cookies

 FOR THE GLAZE, HEAT:

-If assembled too far in advance, they’ll get soggy.
+If the cookies are assembled too far in advance, they’ll get soggy.
 It’s also fine to serve the filled cookies without the glaze and peppermint embellishments.
 They won’t have quite the same spirit, but they’ll still taste good.

 Preheat oven to 350°.
 Line two baking sheets with parchment paper.

-For the cookies, whisk together flour, cocoa, baking powder, and salt in a bowl.
+For the cookies, whisk together flour, cocoa, baking powder, and salt.

-Cream butter and granulated sugar in another bowl with a mixer until light and fluffy
+Cream butter and sugar in another bowl with a mixer until light and fluffy.

 Add coffee and vanilla, beat to incorporate, then blend in flour mixture just until dough forms.
-Shape dough into generous 1-inch balls using a cookie scoop or tablespoon.
-Roll balls in sugar and arrange on prepared baking sheets, spacing 2 inches apart.
+Shape dough into generous 1-inch balls.
+Roll balls in superfine sugar and arrange on prepared baking sheets, spacing 2 inches apart.

 Flatten balls with the bottom of a glass dipped in the sugar.
-Bake 12–14 minutes, or until cookies spring back when touched lightly.
+Bake cookies 12–14 minutes, or until they spring back when touched lightly.
 Let cookies cool on baking sheet 5 minutes, then transfer to a rack.

 For the filling, blend marshmallow creme and butter in a bowl with a mixer.
 Add powdered sugar, peppermint extract, and food color; beat until smooth.
 Spread 2 tsp. filling on the flat side of half the cookies; sandwich each with a second cookie.